 Although the Bar staff cannot advise you on what status to elect, we recommend you consult the appropriate D.C.
 Court of Appeals rules, particularly Rule 49 and commentary on the practice of law in the District of Columbia.

-You may change your D.C.
-Bar membership status at any time.
+You may change your class of membership at any time.

-If you have not paid your annual license fees for the current fiscal year, you may select your desired status during your annual renewal by contacting our Member Service Center by phone at 202-626-3475.
+If you have not paid your annual license fee for the current fiscal year, you may select your desired class of membership during the annual renewal online process or by contacting Member Services by phone at 202-626-3475.

-Members wishing to return to Active status after being in any other status for five years or more are also required to complete the Mandatory Course on the D.C.
-Rules of Professional Conduct and District of Columbia Practice before the change can take effect.
-Members who decide to change status from Active to Inactive or Judicial after having paid their annual license fees are not entitled to a refund of any amounts previously paid.
+Members wishing to return to the Active class of membership after being in any other class for five years or more are also required to complete the Mandatory Course on the D.C.
+Rules of Professional Conduct and District of Columbia Practice before a change request can be submitted.
+Members who decide to change their class of membership from Active to Inactive or Judicial after having paid their annual license fees are not entitled to a refund of any amounts previously paid.

-Yes.
-The Bar does offer a disabled member status as a retired-inactive member.
-To qualify for this status, you must submit proof of a disability from a physician, along with the completed Retired-Inactive Request Form.
+Yes, the Bar offers members experiencing disability the option to enroll as a Retired class member.
+To qualify for this class of membership, you must submit proof of disability from a physician, along with the completed Retired Membership Request form to Member Services.

 If I elect retired-inactive status, may I later elect to return to Active, Inactive, or Judicial status?

 Yes, but you will be required to pay a reinstatement fee of $100 plus the current year license fees to return to Active, Inactive, or Judicial status.